kmansoft/longview-go/README.md

 A Go version will just be a single executable, as usual.

-Things that are working:
+Things that are working now:

 - CPU (user / system times, load average)
 - SysInfo (processor count, model, kernel version)
 - Memory (free / used for real and swap)
+- Network (tx/rx and MAC)

 The goal is to implement everything which is in the Perl version, so these will come next and fairly soon I hope:

-- Network
 - Disks
 - Processes